-FM Approvals, Approval Standard for Automatic Water Control Valves, Class 1020.
+FM 1020, Automatic Water Control Valves.

-FM Approvals, Approval Standard for Fire Service Water Control Valves (OS&Y and NRS Type Gate Valves, Class 1120,1130.
+FM 1120, 1130, Fire Service Water Control Valves (OS&Y and NRS Type Gate Valves.

-4.12.9 Programmable Software
+4.12.9.
+Programmable Software

 All programmable software versions and adjustable limits shall be identified and evaluated with the system.
 A unique revision level shall be assigned and clearly indicated on the display.
-The manufacturer is not permitted to change/update any part of the software that was tested with the system without prior acceptance by FM Approvals.
+The manufacturer is not permitted to change/update any part of the software that was tested with the system without prior acceptance by the certification agency.